JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 ...
 ```

 Referring to the code at [`pallets/offchain-demo/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/lib.rs), there is an `offchain_worker` function inside `decl_module!`.
 This is the entry point of the off-chain worker that is executed once after each block generation.
-So we put all the off-chain logic here, and eventually signed and unsigned transactions will be sent from this entry-point.
+So we put all the off-chain logic here.

-We can have two kinds of transactions sent back on-chain from off-chain workers, signed and unsigned transactions.
+Eventually two kind of transactions are sent back on-chain from off-chain workers, **Signed Transactions** and **Unsigned Transactions**.
 Signed transactions are used if the transaction requires the sender to be specified.
 Unsigned transactions are used when the sender does not need to be known, and additional logic is written in the code to provide extra data verification.
-They are set up differently.
+They are set up differently and detail as follow.

 ## Signed Transactions

 ### Setup

-For signed transaction, the first thing you will notice is that we have defined another sub-module here:
+For signed transactions, the first thing you will notice is that we have defined another sub-module here:

 src: [`pallets/offchain-demo/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/lib.rs)